vulcand/vulcan/README.md

 }
 ```

-How slow your proxy can be?
+How slow can your proxy be?
 ---------------------------
-Everyone wants their proxies to be fast, but in case of API proxy is never a bottleneck, but DB/Filesystem is.
+One wants proxies to be fast, but in case of services proxy is rarely a bottleneck, whereas DB and filesystem are.
 Vulcan supports rate limiting using memory, Cassandra or Redis backends, so your service can introduce proper account-specific rates and expectations right from the start.

 ```javascript